jj1bdx/gocldb/notes.md

 * whatever/MM -> MARITIME MOBILE
 * whatever/MM[0-9] -> MARITIME MOBILE

+## Maximum length of a full callsign

+The maximum length of a full callsign is sixteen (16).

 ## Prefix testing

 * Choose the longest match with the prefix database